PeskyByte/webwizard/README.md

 - [ ] extra padding for layout components
 - [ ] add more widgets to the funnel editor
 - [ ] add more layouts to the funnel editor
+- [ ] agency and subaccount landig pages

 # on hold